rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 Follow the instructions outlined in [this AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-s3.html) to set up and run the test.
 :::

-## Setup Within Process Automation
+## Setup Within Runbook Automation

 ### AWS Authentication
-Follow the instructions outlined in the [AWS Plugins Overview](/manual/plugins/aws-plugins-overview.html) for Process Automation to authenticate with AWS.
+Follow the instructions outlined in the [AWS Plugins Overview](/manual/plugins/aws-plugins-overview.html) for Runbook Automation to authenticate with AWS.

 ### Node Discovery
-In order to target the remote EC2 instances, they need to be populated into Process Automation's node inventory.
+In order to target the remote EC2 instances, they need to be populated into Runbook Automation's node inventory.
 It is recommended to use the [**EC2 Node Source**](/manual/projects/resource-model-sources/aws.html#amazon-ec2-node-source).

 :::warning When not using the EC2 Node Source